-Each semester, faculty will be asked to share specific information about timed assessments in their courses with AEO in order to facilitate test accommodations.
-Faculty may choose to administer accommodated term-time tests themselves, or the AEO can assist with accommodated test proctoring, based on availability.
+Each semester, faculty will be asked to share specific information about timed assessments in their courses with the Disability Access Office (DAO) in order to facilitate test accommodations.
+Faculty may choose to administer accommodated term-time tests themselves, or the DAO can assist with accommodated test proctoring, based on availability.
 Timely communication between students, faculty, and AEO staff is critical for the coordination of test proctoring.

-All final examinations for students with AEO-approved exam accommodations are administered during the final exam period by the Registrar's Office, and the appropriate accommodations will be made in conjunction with AEO.
+All final examinations for students with DAO-approved exam accommodations are administered during the final exam period by the FAS Registrar's Office, and the appropriate accommodations will be made in conjunction with DAO.

 Laptops for Exams